Dalcroze Musicianship Classes

 Watch a Dalcroze Class

-This 5-minute video shows highlights of a demonstration class featuring students from one of our partner organizations, The Dalcroze School of the Rockies.
+This 5-minute video shows highlights of a demonstration class featuring students from one of our partner organizations, The Dalcroze School of Music and Movement.

 This class was given at the 2020 Dalcroze Society of America Conference.
 The students in the video are 11-13 years old and have multiple years of experience in the Rhythmic-Solfège sequence.